jotaki/timetrack/README.md

 ## Work in progress
 Could've swore I had the migration system working, apparently not.
 I am working on fixing that now.
+This project is a bit complicated, and haven't worked on it in some months, it may be a minute before I finish "fixing" the -M.

+Note: This project uses triggers on views to emulate procedures, since sqlite doesn't support procedures directly.